Rancho Cañada de los Capitancillos: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Cañada de los Capitancillos was filed with the Public Land Commission in 1853, and the grant was patented to Guadalupe Mining Company in 1871.
+As required by the Land Act of 1851, a claim for Rancho Cañada de los Capitancillos was filed with the Public Land Commission in 1852, and a portion of the grant was patented to Charles Fossatt Feb.
+3, 1865, for 3,360.48 acres.
+A second claim was filed by Guadalupe Mining Company in 1853 and a portion of the grant was patented to Guadalupe Mining Company in 1871.